AlifAfiq/Accounting-Portfolio/README.md

 **Link:**
   - [GitHub Repository](https://github.com/AlifAfiq/Small-Business-Bookkeeping-Simulation)

-**Description:** A simulation of basic accounting operations for a small business, including recording daily transactions, managing ledgers, and generating financial reports.
+**Description:** This project simulates the core accounting operations of a small business using SQL Accounting and Microsoft Excel.
+The scenario is based on a fictional café that processes daily sales (cash and credit), purchases raw materials, manages inventory (ingredients and finished goods), and handles basic customer and supplier interactions.

 **Skill:**